Lesson 1 of5

 WHAT’S IT ABOUT?

-Lamentations articulates the pain experienced in the collapse of Judah and Jerusalem, presumably in 587 B.C.E.
+Lamentations articulates the pain experienced in the collapse of Judah and Jerusalem, in 586 B.C.E.
 Third-person narration both describes and explains the suffering, but the book insistently moves toward direct, first-person articulation of the unbearable pain and devastation and God’s responsibility for it.
 The latter leads to direct address to God to see, to consider, and to restore the speaker(s).
 The book moves from silent suffering to verbalizing the suffering and, in turn, demanding that God, the source of the suffering, end the suffering.
 The book refuses to be silent in the face of God’s silence.

 HOW DO I READ IT?